How to Fix a Faulty RAID Array in NAS Idis DR-8516 and Recover Data

 It is important to choose the appropriate RAID configuration based on the desired level of redundancy, fault tolerance, and performance.
 Regular backups and monitoring of the RAID system are also crucial to mitigate the risk of data loss in NAS Idis DR-8516 devices.

-Although NAS DR-8516 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-8516 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view